Big Garden Birdwatch 2018

 Flushed with the success of finding the Grizzled Skipper the previous weekend, we headed out again on Sunday in search of our next target butterfly – the grandly named Duke Of Burgundy.
 The nearest place we could find with a colony of Dukes was Prestbury Hill near Cheltenham – a fantastic site that we’d already visited at other times of the year.

 Prestbury Hill reserve consists of 2 areas joined by a section of the Cotswold Way.
 We started off at the top of Masts Field which has amazing views out over Cheltenham and for miles around.
 It also has a convenient bench near the top for lunch.
 While we were sitting there, a pair of kestrels were hovering almost at eye level in front of us.
-Although they were more or less stationary in the air, they were still really difficult to get decent shots of, even though the one seemed to be staring right back at us.
+Although they were more or less stationary in the air, they were still impossible to get decent shots of.

 We spotted our first Duke almost immediately as we entered the field – it’s not often we get so lucky.
 Considering it is one of Britain’s most threatened butterflies, it seemed almost too easy!
 It’s quite a small butterfly, looking like a miniature fritillary.
 In fact it used to be called Mr Vernon’s Small Fritillary – I’ve no idea who Mr Vernon was, nor why it is now named after a duke! (if anyone knows I’d love to find out?)